-All persons who apply or supervise the use of restricted use pesticides in the maintenance of right-of-way areas must have a pesticide applicator license issued by the Bureau of Compliance Monitoring/Pesticide Certification Section.
-The Rights-of-Way Pest Control category is regulated by the Florida Pesticide Law (Florida Statutes, Chapter 487).
+All persons who apply or supervise the application of restricted use herbicides to natural areas must have a pesticide applicator license issued by the Bureau of Compliance Monitoring/Pesticide Certification Section.
+The Natural Areas Weed Management category is regulated by the Florida Pesticide Law (Florida Statutes, Chapter 487).